techidaily/site-win11-tips/source/_posts/unleash-the-potential-of-your-computers-shortcut-keys-for-size-adjustment-on-win11.md

 9. Then click the**Hot Keys** tab to check the keyboard shortcut has been added.
 You should see the hotkey listed on that tab.
 ![The Hot Keys tab](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-hot-keys-tab.jpg)

- Now open File Explorer using one of the many[ways to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) to try out your new hotkey.
+ Now open File Explorer using one of the many [ways to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) to try out your new hotkey.
 Press the keyboard shortcut you set for window size.
 That hotkey will resize your window to the size you assigned it for.

  If you want to create a hotkey for a window size not included on the**Menu** tab, click the**Add Size** button; input alternative dimension values in the**Width** and**Height** boxes.
 Enter a title for the keyboard hotkey in the**Description** box.
 Then set a hotkey for the window size as instructed for steps 10 to 13 above.

  Sizer’s macro feature enables users to set up more complex scripts for resizing windows.
 You can set one up by clicking the**Add Macro** button.
 However, you’ll need to enter Sizer expressions to create a macro.
-The Sizer Railroad Diagrams page on[BrianApps](http://www.brianapps.net/sizer4/rail.html) provides further details about the syntax for that program's macro expressions.
+The Sizer Railroad Diagrams page on [BrianApps](http://www.brianapps.net/sizer4/rail.html) provides further details about the syntax for that program's macro expressions.

 ![The Sizer Macro Entry window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/sizer-macro-entry-window.jpg)